iocafe/iocafe-doc/source/get-started/start-steps/200518-copy-example-project-as-startint-point.rst

 **************************
 Similarly to pins, signals passed trough IOCOM communication are defined in JSON file signals.json (/coderoot/iocom/examples/gina/config/signals/signals.json).
-The file merge.json is used to include typically device configuration signals or orther common signal collections.
+The file merge.json is used to include typically device configuration signals or other common signal collections.

 200518, updated 19.5.2020/pekka